mindsphere/mindconnect-mqtt/README.md

 ---
 [Timeseries Payload](example_json/timeseries.json)
-This sample json uses the mapped datapoints to ingest data.
+This sample JSON uses the mapped datapoints to ingest data.

-The sample json can be modified as per the data point mappings done in model and accordingly the code can be updated to replace the values at runtime.
+The sample JSON can be modified as per the data point mappings done in model and accordingly the code can be updated to replace the values at runtime.

 Placeholder variables in `timeseries.json`
 - `<curr_date_time>` - It is replaced by current date time